stripe/veneur/cmd/veneur-emit/README.md

         Report a 'gauge' metric.
 Value must be float64.
   -hostport string
         Address of destination (hostport or listening address URL).
+  -indicator
-  -mode string
+        Mark the reported span as an indicator span -mode string
         Mode for veneur-emit.
 Must be one of: 'metric', 'event', 'sc'. (default "metric") -name string